 The Society’s aim is to promote the study and appreciation of the life, works and times, not only of Arnold Bennett himself, but also of other provincial writers, with particular relationship to North Staffordshire.

 An annual dinner is held in Stoke on Trent with a guest speaker of distinction.
 Past speakers have included John Suchet, Priscilla Masters, A N Wilson, Deborah Moggach.
+Our speaker for 2012, was Dame Margaret Drabble.
 The Guest Speaker for 2013 was local historian Mr Fred Hughes and the dinner was held at The George Hotel, Burslem, the mother town of the Potteries.
-To celebrate 60 years of the society, our guest speaker for 2014, will be Baroness Shirley Williams.

 We also have other events, including a Christmas event and a talk in February.
 This year’s talk was given by Professor David Amigoni, Professor of Victorian Literature at Keele University on Saturday February 23rd at Friends’ Meeting House, King Street, Newcastle Under Lyme.